jmswaney/thesis/source/09_introduction.md

 given biological context.
 Researchers typically use brain models that have been previously demonstrated to be useful to study the neurological phenomena or complex phenotypes of interest.
-This is because validating new biological models of the brain is quite difficult, and it is even often unclear how well established models approximate what occurs in humans.
+This is because validating new biological models of the brain is quite difficult, and it is often unclear how well-established models approximate what occurs in humans.

 Some of the simplest models of the brain are 2D cell cultures of human neurons [@Gordon2013].
 These models allow easy access for monitoring the entire culture